 - Adam J. Altman, MD, fellowship-trained at the prestigious Wills Eye Hospital

-- Katherine Hu, MD, completed ophthalmology residency at the Wilmer Eye Institute of Johns Hopkins Medical Center in Baltimore
+- Y. Katherine Hu, MD, completed ophthalmology residency at the Wilmer Eye Institute of Johns Hopkins Medical Center in Baltimore

 - Lawrence E. Kenney, MD, completed ophthalmology residency at Greater Baltimore Medical Center